Curricular Education Programs

 –Eagleton Undergraduate Associate Alum

 There are currently more than 1,100 alumni of the Eagleton Undergraduate Associates program.
-Some have chosen careers in politics and public affairs, while others have applied their advanced knowledge of government and politics to a broad range of careers in the private and non‐profit sectors.
+Some have chosen careers in law, politics, advocacy, and public affairs, while others have applied their advanced knowledge of government and politics to a broad range of careers in the private and non‐profit sectors.

 Current Undergraduate Associates